Sophie Donatien - Peintre plasticienne

 Light

-The light of the Tropics is majestic, at times a brutal sovereign who hews out a wide variety of dark, light and colourful facets in everything she touches and animates, on water as on land.
+The light of the Tropics is majestic, at times a brutal sovereign who hews out a wide variety of dark, light and colourful facets in everything she touches and animates, on, water as on land.
 On the sea, she is a magician when she scatters herself as a mosaic.

 In Italy, I tasted the light of the Mediterranean.
-The light imposed itself on me as a natural but also a cultural phenomenon.
+The light imposed itself on me as a naturel but also a cultural phenomenon.
 It was an element of comprehension and prehension of the real within the unreal in art.

 At the Louvre, I was nourished by the great book constituted by this museum.